kitchenDebug/kitchenDebug.github.io/_posts/2016-1-17-Kolache-Trial.md

 Now for those of you who don't happen to know what a kolache is, they come in a couple different forms but mainly you either have fruit in the middle or meat inside.
 Personally I enjoy the meat variety, particularly jalapeno sausage and cheese.

-This is where they adventure starts.
+This is where the adventure starts.
 I knew I wasn't going to get up early enough to make and rise dough.
 So I found a recipe that even suggested making the dough the night before.
 Perfect.

 Here is what we are working with: <http://baconbuttercheesegarlic.blogspot.com/2014/03/sausage-jalapeno-kolaches.html>